 To audit, the quality and quantity, of CI referral counselling taking place in your service, and monitor referrals.

 The first CI Champions training workshop took place on the 11th March 2020 at the BCIG conference in Nottingham, with online training and support offered pre- and post-workshop.
 The champion role is important for audiologists working in a paediatric and adult setting, in the NHS and independent sector.
+All presentations from this day are in the members’ area here.

 You should be motivated and committed to the scheme.
 You should have good communication skills and be prepared to share information and guide/inform discussions about implants within your team.